Training corset: Waist training corsets

+Modern medical research shows that long term use can pose several health risks.
+The compression of the upper body restricts lung expansion, leading to shallow breathing, and reduced lung capacity of 30–60%.
+This can cause shortness of breath, dizziness, or fainting during physical activity.

 No structural features distinguish a modern waist training corset from a corset worn as an external garment for special occasions.
 Training corsets are usually made from strong fabric (or leather) and with relatively inflexible boning (molding body shape requires a strong corset).
 A training corset is designed to be used every day, and can be hidden under clothing.